 Intangible cultural heritage (ICH) stands for the collective cultural expressions of the everyday culture, from small to expanded communities.
 It raises awareness, ensures respect, safeguards and promotes collective practices, representations, expressions, knowledge and techniques, ceremonies and performing arts, as well as tools, handicrafts and cultural sites associated with and recognized by communities.

-BoWB explores the new artistic and creative directions of intangible cultural heritage, valuing in particular contributions that examine lesser known bodies of knowledge, collective, anonymous and non-textual works, women theorists, undiscovered collections, and projects that make interconnections of smaller scenes with wider ones.
+BoWB explores the new artistic and creative directions of intangible cultural heritage, valuing in particular contributions that examine lesser known bodies of knowledge, collective, anonymous and non-textual works, feminist practices, undiscovered collections, and projects that make interconnections of smaller scenes with wider ones.

 Experience tradition anew, through contemporary art, new technologies and the commons .